Efemache/Mercenaries-Farm-bot/README.md

 To discuss with the community, go to discord : [Mercenaries Farm server](https://discord.gg/ePghxaUBEK)

-If you have an issue with the bot, please, read the [FAQ](https://github.com/Efemache/Mercenaries-Farm-bot/wiki/FAQ) before posting any question on discord.
+If you have an issue with the bot, please, read the [Frequently Asked Questions](https://github.com/Efemache/Mercenaries-Farm-bot/wiki/FAQ) before posting any question on discord.

-## Dev progress
+# Dev progress
-### Language & resolution supported
+## Language & resolution supported
 |               |     English    |
 | :------------ | :-------------:|
 |   1920x1080   |       ✅      |

-### Support
+## Support
 |               |  1920x1080 |
 | :------------ | :-------------:|
 |1. transition to Travel point selection | ✓|